-Information on the Bank's governance arrangements for RITS is documented on the Bank's website. $^{\rm 27}$
+Information on the Bank's governance arrangements for RITS is documented on the Bank's website and described in Section A.1. $^{\rm 49}$

 The Bank's governance arrangements reflect relevant provisions of the Reserve Bank Act.
-In accordance with this Act, the Governor is responsible for the management of the Reserve Bank, and is therefore ultimately responsible for the operation of RITS.
+In accordance with this Act, the Governor is responsible for the management of the Bank and is therefore ultimately responsible for the operation of RITS.
 The Governor is assisted and supported in this responsibility by the Executive Committee, which is comprised of the Bank's most senior executives.
 The Executive Committee is the key decision-making committee of the Bank for matters of an administrative and management nature that have strategic, Bank-wide or external significance.
 Accordingly, major decisions related to RITS are considered by the Executive Committee.